How many teeth do we have?

 Teeth with health and beauty

-Diet has a great influence on a person's oral health.
-You should add green vegetables, fresh fruits in meals, avoid using foods that are too hot, cold, and spicy.
+Diet has a significant impact on one's oral health.
+You should include fresh fruits and vegetables in your meals and stay away from foods that are overly hot, cold, or spicy.